jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

  - C that produces service Z
  - D that consumes services X, Y and Z.
    This system should always be connected to a system producing X.
    It should also be connected to either a system that provides Y or a system the provides Z but not both.
+ - Invent system that produces the [Inventory] service.

 The four custom systems A-D also provides the [Monitorable] service.